sundial-protocol/docs/technical-spec/3-consensus-protocol/0-chapter.rst

    successfully concluded to verify a fraud proof about a block header in the state queue.

--  The Midgard hub oracle wires all the onchain components together by storing their minting policy IDs and spending validator addresses for easy reference.
+-  The Sundial hub oracle wires all the onchain components together by storing their minting policy IDs and spending validator addresses for easy reference.